Best D-Bus Practices

 has a good introspection system.
 In the Mugshot client I cooked

-, which has its own set of problems, so be
+up a cheesy helper API, which has its own set of problems, so be

 careful copying it.
 It also relies on dbus-glib for certain hard bits